ibm-cloud-docs/monitoring/config_agent.md

     Then, copy and paste the command that is displayed in your terminal to set the KUBECONFIG environment variable.

+4. Create the **ibm-observe** namespace.

+    ```
+    kubectl create namespace ibm-observe
+    ```
+    {: codeblock}

-4. Create a service account called **sysdig-agent** to monitor the kubernetes cluster.
+5. Create a service account called **sysdig-agent** to monitor the kubernetes cluster.
 Run the following command:

     ```
     kubectl create serviceaccount sysdig-agent -n ibm-observe
     ```
     {: codeblock}

-5. Add a secret to your Kubernetes cluster.
+6. Add a secret to your Kubernetes cluster.
 Run the following command:

     ```
     kubectl create secret generic sysdig-agent --from-literal=access-key=SYSDIG_ACCESS_KEY -n ibm-observe